INTERNET BANKING SERVICES AGREEMENT AND DISCLOSURE STATEMENT

 6. The date you want the payment to be debited from your account.
 If the date you want the payment to be debited from your account is not a business day, your account will be debited on the next business day.

 9.3 Authorization.
-By using the Bill Payment Service option, you agree that, based upon instructions received under your password, your designated account can be charged (that is, debited) and funds can be remitted on your behalf.
+By using the Bill Paying Service option, you agree that, based upon instructions received under your password, your designated account can be charged (that is, debited) and funds can be remitted on your behalf.
 The Bank and its bill payer agent reserve the right to refuse payment to any payee designated by you; if this occurs, you will be notified promptly.

 9.5 Scheduling Payments.
 When scheduling payments, you should first determine whether the payment would be made by paper draft or by, “electronic” means as indicated on the Payee List.